Maryahx/Maryahx/README.md

 ## 📜 Certifications
 - ISC2 CC ☑️
-- TryHackMe's Offensive Pentesting path 🚧 (26/27)
+- TryHackMe's Offensive Pentesting path ☑️ (with a strak of 133 🔥)

 <br>